misterbisson/simple-container-benchmarks/README.md

 > If you've spent less than a week studying a benchmark result, it's probably wrong.

-If that caught your attention, read the Summary near the end of [Brendan's blog post](http://www.brendangregg.com/ActiveBenchmarking/bonnie++.html#summary), then read more if that caught your attention.
+If that caught your attention, read the Summary near the end of [Brendan's blog post](http://www.brendangregg.com/ActiveBenchmarking/bonnie++.html#summary), then read the reast.
 The quotes come from that post, and Brendan explains them in much more detail there.

 The best way to benchmark a system is to run your app on it, since no other code will behave quite the same way.